Vegetarian

 Spring is the perfect time for wild garlic – you may notice the distinct aroma as you enjoy your daily exercise through woodlands and near hedgerows.
 This delicious wild garlic soup recipe from Not Just a Pretty Plate is the ideal way to enjoy nature’s bounty.

-Garlic has seen a renewed interest in its wellbeing properties lately, and for good reason.
+Garlic is famed for it wellbeing benefits, and for good reason too.
 It’s widely known for its antibacterial properties and there is a line of thought that it may be antiviral too.
 Along with this, garlic also contains many important minerals including iron, phosporous and copper.
 It also contains vitamins A and C, which both help to support the functioning of the immune system.

 It’s the leaves of the wild garlic that are worth harvesting.
 You can eat them raw – just be aware that they have a pretty strong flavour.
 Cooking the leaves helps to soften the taste – perfect for soup!